aws-samples/industrial-data-store-simulation-chatbot/README.md

 ## 0. Pre-requisites

 This code sample leverages Anthropic Claude models on Amazon Bedrock.
 See [Model access](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html) to enable model access.
-For smaller schemas, Claude Instant is recommended, for larger more complex ones, use Claude 2.
-Claude Instant will improve inference latency and minimize cost, but Claude 2.x has better reasoning capabilities.
+For smaller schemas, Claude 3 Haiku is recommended, for larger more complex ones, use Claude 3 Sonnet.
+Claude 3 Haiku will improve inference latency and minimize cost, but Claude 3 Sonnet has better reasoning capabilities.

 ## 1. Environment setup